LeonardoCastro/BritishDrugDynamics/README.md

 ## Database

-The present data was compiled from different open-source websites.
+The present data was compiled from different public websites.
 Data was not altered, and was only compiled in an _ad hoc_ database for the purposes of our project.

-###Sources:
+### Sources:

 - [NHS Statistics on Drug Misuse (England only)](https://digital.nhs.uk/data-and-information/publications/statistical/statistics-on-drug-misuse)